- This event has passed.

 5 Practical Steps to Scaffold Lessons for English Learners

 Wednesday, February 13, 2019 @ 3:00 pm - 4:00 pm EST

 Presented by Diane Staehr Fenner, Co-Author of Unlocking English Learners’ Potential: Strategies for Making Content Accessible, and President of SupportEd; and Heather Anderson, 2016 Oregon Teacher of the Year, and Reading and Math Intervention Teacher and Literacy Coach at Juniper Technology Magnet School, Bend, OR

 Hosted by Tatum Omari, Head of Content and Curriculum, Education.com

 Get a CE Certificate for this edWebinar Learn more

 Do you often struggle with how to include English Learners (ELs) in meaningful ways in your instruction?
 Would you like to add some new tools to your toolbox to better support your ELs?
-This interactive edWebinar will provide a practical five-step framework and multiple strategies that you can use immediately to scaffold lessons for ELs so that they can engage with challenging grade-level content.
-You will leave the presentation with:
+This edWebinar provides a practical five-step framework and multiple strategies that you can use immediately to scaffold lessons for ELs so that they can engage with challenging grade-level content.
+You will leave the recorded presentation with: